Intelligence services in Canada: Intelligence networks

 The attention that fledgling intelligence services paid over time evolved.
 However, immigrants, labor, and political organizations earned more coverage than most other groups.
 The preoccupation with Irish nationalists in the 1860s and 1870s saw expanded networks which peaked with a combined total of approximately 60 agents and operatives, and on more than one occasion these agents slipped south of the Canada–US border to infiltrate US branches of the Fenian movement in cities such as New York, Buffalo, Chicago, and Kansas City.

 A notable British/American operative was Thomas Beach (aka Henri Le Caron) an Englishman first recruited in 1867 to work for British intelligence services, but who eventually negotiated a healthy monthly stipend to provide the DP with regular intelligence, and who published his own memoir in 1893.

 When the perceived threat of Irish nationalist receded, focus of the Canadian intelligence system shifted.
 Limited intelligence was collected between the 1884-85 Red River Rebellion, and anarchists also caught the attention of the Canadian service a decade later.
 Then, after a lock at the Welland Canal was dynamited in 1900 by Irish nationalists prompting renewed state interest in the organization, and between 1901 and 1903 another group, the Order of the Midnight Sun, a U.S. annexation movement, was the target of Canadian intelligence.
 During the Yukon Gold Rush, the NWMP provided the federal government with considerable intelligence, and for the next two decades RNWMP and DP attention turned to other immigrants, political organizations, and unions, such as the Socialist Party of Canada (SPC), the Industrial Workers of the World (IWW), and the One Big Union (OBU).

 Military intelligence

-The main intelligence service of the Department of National Defence and the Canadian Forces is the Intelligence Branch.
+The main intelligence service of the Department of National Defence and the Canadian Forces is the Canadian Forces Intelligence Command, which is the centre of the activity of Intelligence Branch.
 The Intelligence Branch is a Personnel branch with the mandate to provide correct and up-to-date information to Defence policymakers and commanders.
 In order for them to comply with this mandate, they conduct operations, covert or overt, at home or abroad.
 In such conditions and environments abroad such as Haiti, Bosnia and Herzegovina and Afghanistan or environments in Canada such as the Quebec ice storms or the British Columbian wildfires.